vikramlingam/Lux-Pillar-2-RAG-Agent/README.md

   Automatically generates **Mermaid.js** diagrams (useful for company structures or process flows).

 - **Local & Secure**
-  All your PDFs, embeddings, and API keys are stored **locally** — never sent anywhere else.
+  All your PDFs, embeddings, and API keys are stored **locally** and never sent anywhere else.

 ---